graeme-winter/dials_tutorials/necat-2025/README.md

 ## Symmetry Determination and Scaling

 Once we have integrated the data we can analyse both the intensities and the refined unit cell to derive the most likely crystal symmetry - this works in a similar manner to pointless, computing the maximum possible symmetry, testing every operation then combining those which appear consistent with the data to arrive at a conclusion.
-From `dials.symmetry integrated.ref integrated.expt` you will get:
+From `dials.symmetry integrated.refl integrated.expt` you will get:

 ```console
 Input crystal symmetry: